joabara/Iridium-Crypto-Trader/README.md

-The plot above shows that the price of USDT in ETH drops immediately as the bot starts trading.
-On the flipside, the bot starts selling USDT for ETH, increasing the ETH Cashflow.
-This is effectively the same thing as buying a lot of ETH when the price increases to USDT.
+The plot above shows that the price of USDT in BTC drops immediately as the bot starts trading.
+On the flipside, the bot starts selling USDT for BTC, increasing the BTC Cashflow.
+This is effectively the same thing as buying a lot of BTC when the price increases to USDT.

-The performance below shows that the algorithm below suffers a loss of ~11%.
-However, when comparing the performance versus the holdout (if the bot had done nothing at all), the bot still performed 55% better.
+The performance below shows that the algorithm below suffers a loss of ~13%.
+However, when comparing the performance versus the holdout (if the bot had done nothing at all), the bot still performed 13% better.

 This means that while the bot takes a loss, it is able to react quickly and make sure the losses are minimized.
-While the USDT price tanked, it sold a lot of ETH to reduce the losses.
+While the USDT price tanked, it sold a lot of BTC to reduce the losses.

 #### Hedging Risk with 'Appetite Control'